chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_landing.md

 ## Citing the CryoET Data Portal

 Data from the portal must acknowledge the data providers and the original publications as follows (inserting or omitting as needed based on which datasets are used):
-Some of the data used in this work was provided by the group (s) of Julia Mahamid (EMBL)/Jürgen Plitzko (MPI).
+Some of the data used in this work was provided by the group(s) of Julia Mahamid (EMBL)/Jürgen Plitzko (MPI) [see [beta site](https://cryoetdataportal.czscience.com) for current details].
 The work is described more fully in the publication:

 | Provider | Julia Mahamid | Julia Mahamid | Jürgen Plitzko |
 | ----------- | ----------- | ----------- | ----------- |
 | Dataset name | 10000 | 10001 | 10004 |
 | Acknowledgement | [doi:10.1038/s41592-022-01746-2](http://doi.org/doi:10.1038/s41592-022-01746-2) | [doi:10.1038/s41592-022-01746-2](http://doi.org/doi:10.1038/s41592-022-01746-2) | [doi:10.1101/2023.04.28.538734](https://www.biorxiv.org/content/10.1101/2023.04.28.538734v1) |

-  Segmentation experts and developers are also encouraged to get in touch with the data providers (Julia Mahamid and Jürgen Plitzko) if they feel they have developed a useful tool that might help to process the entirety of the datasets (which are much larger than the subsets provided for the portal) more efficiently or effectively.
+Segmentation experts and developers are also encouraged to get in touch with the data providers if they feel they have developed a useful tool that might help to process the entirety of the datasets (which are much larger than the subsets provided for the portal) more efficiently or effectively.

-## CryoET Data Portal Data and Schema
-A description of the CryoET Portal data and its schema is detailed [here](https://docs.google.com/document/d/11h0u3YYF1EWCTjxu3ObShx26HgLAfJhn9I_tIaeQ6GI/edit#?usp=sharing).

-## CryoET Data Portal Plans
-This is a prototype of a cryoET Data Portal providing queryable and organized data from cryoET experiments.
-The initial target users are segmentation algorithm developers to produce annotations for diverse macromolecules in the tomogram that may be used for high-resolution subtomogram averaging.
-This portal is not intended to be a final product but rather a first step to start a discussion in the wider community as to what is needed with such a portal.
-We welcome feedback from the community on the data structure, design and functionality.
-Once we have gathered some feedback we plan to organize a community-wide workshop to discuss next steps.

 ## Questions, Feedback, and Issues/Bugs
-- Share your thoughts on the cryoET data portal in this [short survey](https://bit.ly/cryoet-data-portal-survey).
 - Users are encouraged to submit questions, bugs, and feature requests for the CryoET Data Portal via [GitHub issues](https://github.com/chanzuckerberg/cryoet-data-portal/issues).
 - Questions?
 Email us at cryoetdataportal@chanzuckerberg.com.
 - If you believe you have found a security issue, please disclose it by contacting security@chanzuckerberg.com.